abmajith/verilog-riscV32I-machine/README.md

 load halfword unsigned, and load word respectively.

-Usage: *LB X3, Offset(X4)* loads a signed byte from memory to register *X3* with sign-extending it to fill 32 bit register *X3*, the source memory address is calculated by adding 12 bit signed offset value with register *X4*. <br />
+Usage: *LB X3, Offset(X4)* loads a signed byte from memory to register *X3* with sign-extending it to fill 32-bit register *X3*, the source memory address is calculated by adding a 12-bit signed offset value with register *X4*. <br />
 Note: this offset is extracted from *immediate field* constant value using *Simm* structure. <br />

 Similarly, *LBU X3, Offset(X4)* with zero-extending it to fill the 32 bit register *X3* <br />
-*LH X3, Offset(X4)* loading 16 bits from memory into register, sign-extending it to fill the 32 bit register *X3*, <br />
+*LH X3, Offset(X4)* loading 16 bits from memory into a register, sign-extending it to fill the 32 bit register *X3*, <br />
 *LHU X3 Offset(X4)* loading 16 bits from memory into register, zero-extending it to fill the 32 bit register *X3*,<br />
-*LW X3 Offset(X4)* loading 16 bits from memory into register, here we dont have to worry about leading signed bit!<br />
+*LW X3 Offset(X4)* loading 16 bits from memory into a register, here we do not have to worry about leading signed bit!<br />

 **Jump and Branch B-type Instructions**
 There are 6 variants of it, they are